Greg’s blog

 Estimating Runnable Context

-After checking model sizes, the next question is not simply whether the model can load, but how much context can remain on the GPU with it.
+After checking model sizes, the next question is not whether the model can load, but how much context can remain on the GPU.
 I used llama-fit-params for this step instead of calculating the memory budget by hand.

 The tool inspects the selected model, quantization, KV-cache type, available GPU memory, and llama.cpp runtime buffers.
 It then either reduces the projected context size to something that fits, or suggests CPU/GPU placement parameters when I ask for a specific target context.